Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 - This season, the Terrapins won ATS in their only game as a favorite of 14.5 points or more.

-- Maryland's games this year have hit the over on one of three set point totals (33.3%).
+- Maryland's games this year have gone over the point total one time in three opportunities (33.3%).

-- Maryland is 2-0 against the spread and 2-0 overall this season when the team records more than 27.0 points.
+- When Maryland records more than 27.0 points, it is 2-0 against the spread and 2-0 overall.

-- When Maryland picks up more than 432.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Maryland picks up over 432.3 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Terrapins have two giveaways this season, while the Golden Flashes have 10 takeaways .